home events classes publications resources join member sites FAQ

 FRIENDS OF CALLIGRAPHY WORKSHOPS

-FRIENDS OF CALLIGRAPHY Fort Mason Classes
+FRIENDS OF CALLIGRAPHY FOC Classes

 Open to the public, these classes are meant for beginners and for scribes who wish to continue improving their skills.

-(Download Fort Mason pdf brochure for 2023)
+(Download FOC Classes pdf brochure for 2025)

 Basic Supplies: Non-waterproof black ink (i.e., Pelikan 4001, Higgins Eternal, or Dr Ph Martin’s Hydrus Carbon Black), all sizes Brause pen nibs, one or two pen holders, pencil and eraser, 18 or 24 inch metal ruler, notebook, cotton rag, a small water jar.